Siphon880gh/davinci-resolve-scripter/subtitle_from_audio/README_transcribe_audio.md

 Look for the srt file in the output folder you've set in the script.
 You can drop this subtitle file (default named `drop_subtitle_media.srt`) into your media pool, then create a Subtitle track in your timeline, then lastly drop the SRT from the media pool into that track.

-Subtitle track does not support transitions and custom font styles.
+Subtitle track does not support transitions, custom font styles, and character level styling.
 If you want these options, go with Option B for Text+ clips generation.

 ### Option B: Create Text+ clips on an empty video track